by Molly Greene

 What if you can’t get into BookBub?

 Start with the smaller sites and work your way up.
-For $14.99, Book Marketing Tools will help you submit your free ebook giveaway to multiple sites, many of which have low numbers for review requirements.
+Book Marketing Tools (Full disclosure, I’m an affiliate) will help you submit your free ebook giveaway to multiple sites, many of which have low numbers for review requirements.
 I’ve written about BMT a couple of times, and they’re still my favorite.
 Check out this post for submission tips using the tool.
-In addition, Robin Reads is a relatively new player and Ereader News Today is still on the list of affordable sites with fair download rates.
+In addition, Robin Reads is a pretty reliable player and Ereader News Today is still on the list of affordable sites with fair download rates.
 Many others exist.

 Another way to gain reader reviews is to ask.
 According to Author Lindsay Buroker, “Reviews definitely make a difference, both in getting people to buy and in scoring ads with the big sponsorship sites.
 It may sound obvious, but my biggest tip for getting reviews is to ask for them at the back of the book.
 I don’t always do this, but on books where I have, I’ve gotten roughly twice as many reviews.”